Chapter Grants 2022-2023

 - Projects that do not engage underrepresented audiences in ecology or extend the mission of SEEDS

 - Travel expenses to meetings and conferences that are not organized by the chapter (or chapters)

 Examples of Chapter Projects

-- Outreach activities: community Bioblitzes, sustainability events, projects with K-12 students and/or teachers, community members, etc.
+- Outreach activities: local or regional field experiences or campus Bioblitzes to encourage local ecological knowledge and connection to local scientists and professionals, projects with K-12 students and/or teachers, community members, etc.

 - Research activities: supporting opportunities for active participation of Chapter students to conduct and communicate ecology research.
 This should be student-led research by the chapter and should not be the independent study research of a single student or the research project of the faculty adviser/s.

 - Career development: hosting an ecology career fair for students on campus